-- Ensuring both workers and visitors who feel unwell stay at home and do not attend the premise. - In every workplace, increasing the frequency of handwashing and surface cleaning. - Businesses and workplaces should make every reasonable effort to enable working from home as a first option.
-Where working from home is not possible, workplaces should make every reasonable effort to comply with the social distancing guidelines set out by the government (2m, or 1m with risk mitigation where 2m is not viable, is acceptable.
-You should consider and set out the mitigations you will introduce in your risk assessments). - Where the social distancing guidelines cannot be followed in full, in relation to a particular activity, businesses should consider whether that activity needs to continue for the business to operate, and if so, take all the mitigating actions possible to reduce the risk of transmission between their staff. - Further mitigating actions include: - Further increasing the frequency of hand washing and surface cleaning. - Keeping the activity time involved as short as possible. - Using screens or barriers to separate people from each other. - Using back-to-back or side-to-side working (rather than face-to-face) whenever possible. - Reducing the number of people each person has contact with by using 'fixed teams or partnering' (so each person works with only a few others). - Finally, if people must work face-to-face for a sustained period with more than a small group of fixed partners, then you will need to assess whether the activity can safely go ahead.
-No one is obliged to work in an unsafe work environment. - In your assessment you should have particular regard to whether the people doing the work are especially vulnerable to COVID-19.
+- Ensuring both workers and visitors who feel unwell stay at home and do not attend the premises.
+By law from 28 September businesses may not require a self-isolating employee to come into work. - In every workplace, increasing the frequency of handwashing and surface cleaning. - Businesses and workplaces should make every reasonable effort to ensure their employees can work safely.
+Anyone office worker who can work from home should do so.
+Anyone else who cannot work from home should go to their place of work, if COVID-19 Secure guidelines are followed closely.
+When in the workplace, everyone should make every reasonable effort to comply with the social distancing guidelines set out by the government (2m, or 1m with risk mitigation where 2m is not viable is acceptable).
+Where the social distancing guidelines cannot be followed in full, in relation to a particular activity, businesses should consider whether that activity can be redesigned to maintain a 2m distance or 1m with risk mitigations where 2m is not viable. - Further mitigating actions include: - Further increasing the frequency of hand washing and surface cleaning. - Keeping the activity time involved as short as possible. - Using screens or barriers to separate people from each other. - Using back-to-back or side-to-side working (rather than face-to-face) whenever possible. - Reducing the number of people each person has contact with by using 'fixed teams or partnering' (so each person works with only a few others). - Where the social distancing guidelines cannot be followed in full, even through redesigning a particular activity, businesses should consider whether that activity needs to continue for the business to operate, and if so, take all the mitigating actions possible to reduce the risk of transmission between staff. - Clinically extremely vulnerable individuals are strongly advised to work from home during the period of national restrictions.
+If they cannot work from home, they should not attend work for this period.